Rob Dean

-Rob Dean (born 23 April 1955) is a British musician turned professional illustrator, who rose to prominence playing lead guitar as a member of the English new wave band Japan from 1975 to 1981.
+Robert Dean (born 23 April 1955) is a British musician turned professional illustrator, who rose to prominence playing lead guitar as a member of the English new wave band Japan from 1975 to 1981.

 Biography

 He is from the Clapton district of Hackney, northeast London, England.

 Japan

 Dean joined Japan in 1975 at the age of 20.
 The band began as an alternative glam rock-style band and became a popular new wave sensation in the early 1980s.
 Dean left the band in May 1981 following 'The Art of Parties' tour, as his guitar work had become increasingly marginalised as they developed a more electronic sound.

 He had previously played on their albums Adolescent Sex (1978), Obscure Alternatives (1978) and Quiet Life (1979).
 His last studio contributions were on the Gentlemen Take Polaroids album, released in November 1980.
 Dean left the band just prior to them achieving mainstream success, which lasted until they finally disbanded in December 1982.